Lucey History, Family Crest & Coats of Arms

 The Lucys of Charlecote, Warwickshire descend from Sir William de Charlecote who changed his name to Lucy.
 This latter claim of a name change is of some dispute but what is certain is that this was the same gentleman that Shakespeare apparently lampooned in the 1580s by mocking his name and suggesting his wife was unfaithful.
 Again, this claim cannot be verified.

 Truro in Cornwall was an ancient home to some of the family.
 "The manor, in 1161, belonged to Richard de Luci, chief justice of England and lord of Truro, who probably built the castle (the site of which is still called Castle Hill), and who invested the inhabitants with numerous privileges, which were confirmed by Reginald Fitz-Henry, Earl of Cornwall, natural son of Henry I."

 Another branch of the family was found at Lessness in Kent.
 It was here that Richard de Luci (1089-1179) of Richard de Lucy was High Sheriff of Essex and later Chief Justiciar of England (1154-1179.)
 He also founded "an abbey for Black canons, in honour of St. Mary and St. Thomas the Martyr in 1178."

-Important Dates for the Lucey family
+Early History of the Lucey family

 This web page shows only a small excerpt of our Lucey research.
 Another 90 words (6 lines of text) covering the years 1400, 1592, 1667, 1647, 1658, 1594, 1677, 1660, 1677, 1525, 1551, 1585, 1640, 1614, 1640, 1619, 1677 and 1653 are included under the topic Early Lucey History in all our PDF Extended History products and printed products wherever possible.